news

 groups

-I offer groups & workshops for folks who identify as goth, alternative, or darkly-inclined.New groups (starting July/August 2026):---Peer Support Space for Goth/Alt TherapistsA confidential online space for goth, alternative, & darkly-inclined counselors, therapists, & other mental health professionals seeking community & connection among peers.
+Peer Support Space for Goth/Alt TherapistsA confidential online space for goth, alternative, & darkly-inclined counselors, therapists, social workers, & other mental health professionals seeking community & connection among peers.This is not a therapy group, but rather, a warm, relaxed space to grapple with the intersections of our personal & professional identities, unload some of the emotional weight of this work, break out of loneliness & isolation, & enjoy mutual support.
 These are especially dark times for folks living life outside the mainstream, so let's gather to connect with others who understand what it's like to be an outsider in this profession.
-This is a warm, relaxed space to grapple with the intersections of our personal & professional identities, unload some of the emotional weight of this work, break out of loneliness & isolation, & enjoy mutual support.Facilitated by a fellow goth therapist.---SASS Witches Self-Care Workshops
+We are the weirdos, mister, and this is our space!

 SASS = Skeptical, Agnostic, Atheist, and/or Science-seeking

-Group/workshop series for SASS witches, secular tarot fans, & others who are interested in exploring how they can use woo for self-reflection, grounding, & self-care.
-We'll learn about the impact of stress & mental health challenges on the mind & body and share SASS-friendly tips & tools for surviving & thriving in dark times in a supportive online space.What is a SASS witch?
-Learn more here---🦇 interested?
+An online support circle for critical thinking witches/crit witches, SASS witches, secular tarot fans, & others interested in exploring how to combine woo with science-backed practices to support self-reflection, self-empowerment, grounding, & self-care.We'll learn about the impact of stress & mental health difficulties on the mind & body, talk about secular/agnostic and science-minded witchcraft practices to support your emotional wellness, and offer mutual support for surviving & thriving in dark times in a supportive online space.What is a crit witch/SASS witch?
+Are you one?

 to learn more or sign up, please contact me here